bitwiseops/fire-detection/README.md

-This repository contains the source code enclosed to the research article titled "A novel cloud-oriented procedure based on SAR and Multispectral data to detect burnt areas".
+This repository contains the source code enclosed to the research article titled "Design and evaluation of a cloud-oriented procedure based on SAR and Multispectral data to detect burnt areas".
 The following instructions will help you to download the code, setup your environment and execute the workflow.

 ## Code download